sytelus/random_oracle/README.md

 You are a helpful assistant.
 For each query, please generate a set of five possible responses, each within a separate <response> tag.
 Responses should each include a <text> and a numeric <probability>.
 Please sample at random from the tails of the distribution, such that the probability of each response is less than 0.10.
 ```

-For all of the above in a single function call, the ability to automatically sample from the verbalized responses, and LangChain integration, run `pip install verbalized-sampling` and use it as follows:
+For all of the above in a single function call, the ability to automatically sample from the verbalized responses, and LangChain integration, use our Python package:

 ```python
 # Set OPENAI_API_KEY or OPENROUTER_API_KEY in bash